mike632t/x11-calc/README.md

 ![HP31](./img/x11-calc-31.png) ![HP32](./img/x11-calc-32.png) ![HP33](./img/x11-calc-33.png) ![HP34](./img/x11-calc-34.png)

-Written in C using X11.
+Written in C using just X11.

 Use  of any language extensions or non standard language features has  been avoided in order to try to make the code as portable as possible.